buiducnhat/apollo-typeorm-mysql-boilerplate/README.md

-# Boilerplate for NodeJs with Express, Typeorm, Mysql (using Typescript)
+# Boilerplate for NodeJs with Express, Apollo Server, Typeorm, Mysql

 This is a base source code for continue developing other project.